 For superior stability, this guitar comes with ESP’s LTD locking tuners and a TonePros locking Tune-O-Matic bridge and tailpiece.
 During our tests, we felt that this aided the overall intonation and tuning of the instrument, which remained very consistent throughout.

 The Snakebyte was also comfortable to play, with a 13.7″ radius that felt just right for fast playing and an Ebony fingerboard that responded nicely to our nuances.
 In short, a great guitar for metal in the style of Metallica.
-Folks that want to play other styles, may look elsewhere.
+Folks who want to play other styles, may want to look elsewhere.

-How To Choose The Best Explorer Style Guitar For You
+How to Choose The Right Guitar For You

-Explorer guitars are among one the most sought-after body types to this day.
+Explorer guitars are among the most sought-after body types today.
 Interestingly, this was not always the case.
-When it was first released, sales were unsuccessful, and the model was discontinued in 1963.
+When it was first released, sales were unsuccessful and the model was discontinued in 1963.

-After Hamer Guitars got some success when selling similar designs, Gibson decided to reissue the Explorer 1976.
+After Hamer Guitars saw some success selling similar designs, Gibson decided to reissue the Explorer 1976.
 It then became popular, particularly among hard rock and heavy metal guitarists.

-Today, plenty of brands offer Explorer type models, and there are a few things to look out for when considering one.
+Today, plenty of brands offer Explorer-type models.
+Here are a few things to look for when considering one:

 The Explorer’s body shape may feel a bit awkward to some.
-It is a pronounced departure from the more typical rounder guitar shapes.
-It is important that you play an Explorer-type guitar and experience how the body feels.
+It is a pronounced departure from the typical rounder guitar shapes.
+It’s important that you play an Explorer-type guitar and experience how the body feels.

 It is also not a lightweight guitar.
-In other words, whether you play it sitting down or standing, it may take a bit to get used to it.
+Whether you play sitting down or standing, it may take a bit of getting used to.

 Tonewoods

 The precise woods used in an Explorer-type guitar will have an unmistakable influence on tone and sustain.
-This is true for any guitar, and Explorers are certainly not an exception.
-We have listed some usual choices here.
+This is true for any guitar and Explorers are certainly no exception.
+We have listed some common choices here.

 Mahogany

-Unarguably, one of the most widespread guitar woods.
-Although used for guitar bodies as it produces a warm tone with great sustain, it is a very popular choice for necks and fretboards
+Unarguably one of the most widespread guitar woods.
+Although used for guitar bodies as it produces a warm tone with great sustain, it’s a very popular choice for necks and fretboards.

 Maple

 Next to mahogany, maple is one of the most popular tonewoods.
-It is also very sought after for necks and fingerboards, to the point that there are raging online debates over mahogany vs maple.
+It’s also very sought after for necks and fingerboards, to the point there are raging online debates over mahogany vs maple.
 Also used for guitar bodies, it produces a bright tone with nice sustain.

 Ash